opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/filterchain/package.md

 ## FilteringFilter

 FilteringFilter is responsible for tagging itineraries for deletion.
-It does not remove any itineraries directly, but uses `Itinerary#markAsDeleted(SystemNotice)` fo this.
+It does not remove any itineraries directly, but uses `Itinerary#markAsDeleted(SystemNotice)` for this.
 A FilteringFilter is instantiated with a ItineraryTagger, which contains the business logic for selecting the itineraries for tagging.
 You can use `filterUntaggedItineraries()` for selecting if the tagger should